⌂ / Climate Culture / Entertainment Lab / Climate Clips Archive

 What’s happening: Gaal Dornick (Lou Llobell) – inspired by the example of her courageous teacher Sion – searches out texts on mathematics and discovers that the climate change on her home planet of Synnax means all their homes will be lost.

-Why it matters: Climate anxiety is growing among young people.
+Climate anxiety is growing among young people.
 Showing it on screen – even on a distant alien planet – helps people feel seen.
 It legitimizes their anxieties and their urgency.
 And, it gives comfort to those who struggle with these conversations in their daily lives.
 Successful and meaningful intergenerational dialogue on climate change is essential to building a broad climate coalition.
-This scene shows the struggle and gives voice to frustrations that we all feel.

 Tags: